ArtCOP Scotland: Scotland’s Climate Change Arts Season

 ArtCOP Scotland took place alongside the international arts initiative ArtCOP21.

-Critical reflections on ArtCOP Scotland were commissioned by CCS and written by:
+Critical reflections on ArtCOP Scotland were commissioned by CCS

 Creative Carbon Scotland received funds from the Creative Scotland Open Fund, as well as Glasgow City Council Sustainable Glasgow and City of Edinburgh Waste Action Team to support commissions and events.